OctopusDeploy/blog/blog/2024-01/git-resources-in-deployments/index.md

 This option also makes it much simpler and convenient to iterate on a script alongside the deployment process that uses it.
 You can be confident that regardless of which branch or commit you are deploying, the right dependencies will automatically be included in the deployment being executed.
 You can work on your scripts and process simultaneously in a feature branch, testing them together before merging the changes in a single commit into your release branch.

-This approach also bypasses the current limits with external git references mentioned above that constrains which branch that the files can be sourced from.
+This approach also bypasses the current limits with external Git references mentioned above that constrains which branch that the files can be sourced from.
 Since it will automatically use whatever commit that the process itself is using, this could be any branch, tag or PR.

 ### Config As Code Project sourced script example